jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 restoration and renewal gets
 underway.
 ```
 ## Setting and context

 St Mary’s is one of four churches in
-theparish of Witney.
+the parish of Witney.
 Holy Trinity in
 Wood Green (in the north of the
 town), St John the Evangelist in the
-village of Hailey andSt John the Baptist
+village of Hailey and St John the Baptist
 in the village of Curbridge all have
 their own character, congregations,
 patterns of worship and a wide range